hcerim/Funk/docs/README.md

 Functional programming (**FP**) gives you:

 - **Power** - Get more done with less code.
-Every line is a liability and asset.
+Every line is a liability and an asset.
 By reducing code size you are having less liability by keeping the assets.
 - **Safety** - Stronger typing and declarative style of writing code.
 This is especially beneficial when dealing with concurrency due to function purity and state immutability.
 - **Clarity** - Code is more readable and understandable.
 This is especially important during consumption and the maintenance of the existing code.